humanity-cash/local-currency-contracts/docs/Wallet.md

 ### `transferController(address _newController)` (external)

-Transfer control of the UBIBeneficiary
+Transfer control of the controller